tiruguntru/Python-Driver-s-Drowsiness-Detection-System/README.md

 - - - -

 that's all about my project

-thank you sir/mam
+Thanks and regards
+G.Tirupathirao